Veroes/WeFetch/README.md

-# ☁️🛜 WeFetch - Weather Fetcher CLI?
+# ☁️🛜 WeFetch - Weather Fetcher CLI

 WeFetch is a simple CLI tool built with Rust for fetching weather data from [WeatherAPI](https://www.weatherapi.com/).
 This project was created as a learning exercise but can be used to quickly check the weather from your terminal.